-The Longmont Humane Society Training and Behavior Modification Department offers a variety of opportunites for animal welfare professionals to learn new skills and sharpen their current ones.
+The Longmont Humane Society Training and Behavior Modification Department offers a variety of opportunities for animal welfare professionals to learn new skills and sharpen their current ones.

 Shelters throughout the country can send staff and volunteers to LHS to learn handling techniques, how to set up dog play groups and even how to manage a volunteer program to assist with behavior and training tasks.

 LHS is leading the animal welfare field in expanding skill sets to better meet the needs of homeless pets in our community and beyond.
-For more information, please contact LHS Rhea@longmonthumane.org.
+For more information, please contact Erin Myers, Public & Shelter Training Supervisor, at email@example.com.

 In addition, four times per year, Longmont Humane Society partners with Dogs Playing for Life™ to host custom mentorships for shelter personnel and volunteers exclusively working with sheltered animals.
 We are here to help you advance your skills as handlers and trainers, with a better understanding of canine behavior within the context of sheltering, so that you can enhance the quality of life for your animals as well as save more lives!